andrewmcodes/dishwasher/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/dishwasher.
+Bug reports and pull requests are welcome on GitHub at https://github.com/andrewmcodes/dishwasher.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+### Code of Conduct

+Everyone interacting in the Dishwasher project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/andrewmcodes/dishwasher/blob/master/CODE_OF_CONDUCT.md).

+### Coding Standards

+This project uses [Standard](https://github.com/testdouble/standard) to minimize bike shedding related to code formatting.

+Please run `./bin/standardize` prior submitting pull requests.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Dishwasher project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/dishwasher/blob/master/CODE_OF_CONDUCT.md).